 Scenarios are “...an internally consistent view of what the future might turn out to be - not a forecast, but one possible future outcome” (M. Porter, 1985: Competitive Advantage.
 Free Press, New York).
 They are thus images of the future that provide a rough and yet consistent illustration of the basic development possibilities for an area – large or small - of interest, and which can therefore be used as a basis for planning.
 They do not focus on what will happen, but on what might happen.

 Scenarios have proven to be a particularly beneficial instrument in those areas where developments cannot be forecast, owing either to their high range of uncertainty, their complexity, their susceptibility to interference, or their dependence on human decisions.
-The water sector in Lima is such a complex system, interconnecting natural, technical, political and social components.
-Within the LiWa project, scenarios are developed to build a range of possible futures in the water sector by the year 2040.
+The water sector is such a complex system, interconnecting natural, technical, political and social components.
+Within the LiWa project, scenarios are developed to build a range of possible futures in the water sector in Lima by the year 2040.
 In addition, scenario building is also used to promote participation and communication between stakeholders in Lima, i.e. representatives of the local water utility, public authorities, civil society and scientists.
-The inclusion of different viewpoints helps in defining assumptions and driving forces and assessing interdependences.
+The inclusion of different viewpoints helps the scenario building process in defining assumptions and driving forces and assessing interdependences.

 The following steps are typically used in a scenario building process: